Mathieu Acapandié: Personal life

 Acapandié's cousins, William Gros and Vincent Acapandié, are also a professional footballers.

 Playing style

 Acapandié began playing as a striker, before moving to midfield for a long time, then centre-back, followed by attacking midfielder, before finally settling as a right-back at Nantes.
-He is an offensive full-back who runs a lot and like to relay with the midfielders.
+According to him, he is an offensive full-back who runs a lot and likes to relay with the midfielders.